 - 2 cups all-purpose flour plus more for the work surface

 - 1/4 cup granulated sugar

 - 2 cups heavy cream

-- 1. In a large shallow-rimmed dish, mash about 1/4 of the strawberries with a fork.
+- In a large shallow-rimmed dish, mash about 1/4 of the strawberries with a fork or potato masher.
 In a large bowl, toss together the mashed strawberries, unmashed berries, lemon juice, and maple syrup, if using.
 Taste and adjust sweetness as needed.
 Set aside, stirring occasionally.

-- 4. Transfer the mixture to a lightly floured work surface.
+- Dump the mixture onto a lightly floured work surface.
 Using floured hands, knead the dough only a few times until the mixture forms a soft dough.
 (For the lightest shortcakes, do not over-knead.)

-- 6. Bake until the tops of the shortcakes are golden, 12 to 16 minutes.
-Transfer the shortcakes to a cooling rack to cool completely.
+- Bake until the tops of the shortcakes are golden, 12 to 16 minutes.
+Gently move the shortcakes to a cooling rack to cool completely.

 Whip the cream

 - In the bowl of a stand mixer (or in a large bowl using an electric hand mixer or by hand using a stiff whisk), beat the cream and maple syrup on medium-high speed until soft peaks form.

 - Split each shortcake in half crosswise.
 Place the bottom half of each shortcake on a plate.
 Spoon some of the macerated berries and a large dollop of whipped cream on top, then place the remaining half of the shortcake on top.
 Spoon more berries and their juices on top and embellish it with even more whipped cream on top.
 Garnish with the crystallized ginger, if using, and serve immediately.